 - want to have fun while learning!

 Students, call or email me if you have questions!
 I really enjoy working with middle schoolers and high schoolers LIKE YOU, and I want you to succeed!

 Parents, if your student is having any initial challenges (which is normal for first-year students in the beginning; trust me, it happens all the time—don’t worry!!), let me know as soon as possible so I can offer help.

 As we all remember, high school brings new challenges for students—and it can take a little time to adjust!
 And by the way: Home School Partners classes are absolutely NOT just for “braniacs” or “geniuses” or other names people use to refer to “smart” students (whatever “smart” means).
-What’s most important is being diligent and thorough, coming to class prepared, and having a teachable spirit!
+What’s most important is being diligent and thorough, coming to class prepared, and having a teachable spirit.
 Kids who work hard and participate and take notes and have a Godly attitude toward their work always do great!